pamg1/Api-rest-DocBot/README.md

-# Botic-back-master
+# Api-rest-docbot
-Backend of the botic wep pages and mobile app.
+Backend of the Docbot wep pages and mobile app.